angu-software/UIRobotTesting/README.md

 ## Overview
 UIRobotTesting is a Swift-based toolkit for writing robust, repeatable UI tests.

 ## Installation (Swift Package Manager)
 1. In Xcode: File > Add Packages…
 2. Enter repository URL: https://github.com/angu-software/UIRobotTesting
 3. Add the package to your test target(s)

+## Trusting contained macro

+UITestingRobot comes with a macro which you will need to be trusted first time you run our tests On CI you must also trust the macro.
+See xcodebuild option -skipMacroValidation.

 ## Getting Started
 1. Define a Screen Robot